 Feature comparison: Nikon D3400 vs Canon 5D

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D3400 and the 5D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 5D offers a wider field of view (96%) than the one in the D3400 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 5D has a higher magnification (0.71x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Nikon D3400 and Canon 5D along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The D3400 has one, while the 5D does not.
 While the built-in flash of the D3400 is not very powerful, it can at times be useful as a fill-in light.